 This newsreel from 1964 shows work being carried out on the beached ship Seabank on Brittas Bay, Co Wicklow.
 Built in 1935, the ship was sold to Irish International Shipping after it became beached on March 4th at Ardanairy in County Wicklow.
 The four-ton cargo ship had been a fixture on the beach front and many of the local residents were sad to see it go.

-New owners, Captain Prout and Mr MacNulty from the Irish International Shipping company were on-hand to make sure the process went as planned.
-Two diggers worked day and night to remove sand from around the ship but now and again the tide came in to almost ruin their work.
+New owners, Captain Prout and Mr MacNulty from the Irish International Shipping company, were on-hand to make sure the process went as planned.
+Two diggers worked day and night to remove sand from around the ship while the tide swept in to almost ruin their work.
 A canal was dug to try and divert the tide during the removal process using water from the river nearby.
 It was an arduous process and it took the removal of hundreds of thousands of tons of sand to help salvage the ship.
-The “Seabank” would eventually be re-floated and was then sold off for scrap.
+Seabank would eventually be re-floated and then sold off for scrap.

 With kind permission of Gael Linn.